dssg/triage/example/config/README.md

 Each top-level key should be a class name, importable from triage. sklearn is available, and if you have another classifier package you would like available, contribute it to requirement/main.txt

 - `grid_config`: Each lower-level key is a hyperparameter name for the given classifier, and each value is a list of potential values.
 All possible combinations of classifiers and hyperparameters are trained.
-Please check out the [grid_config session](https://github.com/dssg/triage/blob/6cb43f9cca032a980cbc25a9501e9559135fd04d/example/config/experiment.yaml#L276) in `experiment.yaml` as for a detailed example.
+Please check out the [grid_config section](https://github.com/dssg/triage/blob/6cb43f9cca032a980cbc25a9501e9559135fd04d/example/config/experiment.yaml#L276) in `experiment.yaml` as for a detailed example.

 ### Prediction
 How predictions are computed for train and test matrices?
+This is used only for *stored* predcitions and only affect postmodeling analysis (not model scoring), so if user is stroing predictions, this will not affect anything.

 - `prediction`: Rank tiebreaking - In the predictions.rank_abs and rank_pct columns, ties in the score are broken either at random or based on the `worst` or `best` options. `worst` is the default.